monochromicon/talk-js-intro/readme.md

 >
 > [Eric Elliott, "The Shocking Secret About Static Types"](https://medium.com/javascript-scene/the-shocking-secret-about-static-types-514d39bf30a3) in Jun 2016

+While JS is definitely a strange language, it simply relies on you, the programmer, to enforce your own set of rules.
+Once you get the hang of its quirks, and you understand some of its tools and best practices, writing in JavaScript becomes a pleasure.

 ## Topics

-Important topics for the future.
+This introduction will only discuss language quirks.

+- [x] addition operator
+- [x] truthiness
+- [x] triple equals
+- [x] template strings
+- [x] this
+- [ ] ~~prototypes~~ (need to go back over this)

+We'll cover these things and more in the future:

 - [ ] project directory structure
 - [ ] bundling JS
 - [ ] ecmascript 2015/2016/2017
 - [ ] web apps and react/vdom
 - [ ] typescript

-This intro will only discuss language quirks.

-- [x] addition operator
-- [x] truthiness
-- [x] triple equals
-- [x] template strings
-- [x] this
-- [x] prototypes

 ---
 ## Addition Operator